500 million years ago

 around 21,000 BC and looks like

-an old crone picking blueberries
+crone picking blueberries

 currently called Lake Hiawatha